AleksandrDenis/PP1-The-Bitter-End/README.md

    * Build trust and credibility.

 # Testing
+## Testing User Stories
+   * As a new user, I want to easily understand the main purpose of the site and learn more about the place.
+       * Upon entering the site, users are greeted with easily readable navigation bar to go to the page of their choice.
+      * The landing page features a hero video that captures the essence of the bar’s atmosphere.
+     *  Overlay text sets the mood and succinctly communicates the website’s purpose.
+  * As a new user, I want to view the cocktail menu so that I can decide what to order.
+       * Signature Cocktail Section show best drinks available.
+     * Cocktail page provides a detailed list of the cocktails available, complete with descriptions and prices.
+  * As a new user, I want to see the schedule of live jazz performances so that I can plan my visit.
+      * Live this month section is a vibrant showcase of upcoming events.
+      * Events page give detail information about events.
+  * As a new user, I want to book tickets for performance.
+    * Events page has link to book tickets directly from Eventsbrite site.
+  * As a new user, I want to know about bar.
+    * About page offers information about the bar’s history, mission.
+  * As a new user, I want to contact bar and book a table so that I can ensure I have a spot on a busy night.
+    * Contact page includes a contact form for visitors to send inquiries or feedback directly through the website.
+    * Footer provides more information how user can contact bar.
+* As a returning user, I want to check for upcoming jazz performances so that I can attend my favourite shows.
+   * Live this month section provide user with new upcoming shows.
+   * Event page has up to date information of upcoming events.
+* As a returning user, I want to see any changes in the cocktail menu so that I can try new drinks.
+  * Signature Cocktail Section show if new drinks have been added to menu.
+  * Cocktails page has all drinks with prices included.

 ## Responsive Web Design
 * [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to test the responsiveness of the website on various screen sizes and devices: